 - Students will demonstrate the ability to analyze and work critically with historical information (MUHL).
 Assessment: MUHL 6946 course-based project

 - Students will demonstrate an understanding of specialized knowledge of at least one aspect of Music Theory (MUTC).
 Assessment: Final exam in MUTC 6936 or MUTC 6935

 - Students will demonstrate the ability to write in a scholarly manner about their area of specialization within music.
 Assessment: Final Project in MUHL 6960

 - Students will demonstrate proficiency in their applied and composition areas.
 Assessment: First and second year RECITAL of 25 minutes and 50 minutes of music, respectively.

 - Successful completion of 30 semester hours and all requirements specific to each degree.

 - Students in Performance, Music Composition, and Music Education will take core courses in Music and Society (6980), Graduate Analysis (6922), and Research in Music (6960).

 - In performance degrees, students will also take applied lessons, ensembles, and two seminar electives.
-Performance degrees will culminate in a recital of 50 minutes of music.
+Performance degrees will culminate in a 50-minute recital.
 Candidates in Voice Performance are expected to be proficient in two foreign languages or else take two semesters each of two different languages (Italian, French, or German).